Vendor: Vet med

 • Duration: Up to 5 consecutive days

-• Administer at least 1 hour prior to situations likely to induce vomiting (e.g. travel, chemotherapy).
+• Administer at least 1 hour before situations likely to induce vomiting (e.g., travel, chemotherapy).

-• Can be given the day before chemotherapy for prophylaxis.
+• May be given the day before chemotherapy for prevention.

-• May be combined with other veterinary treatments based on clinical needs.
+• Can be combined with other treatments as needed.

 Common: